payal211/rag-youtube-assistant-OpenVINO-Optimization/README.md

 - `test_onnx_model.py`: Inferencing ONNX model
 - `test_ov_model.py`: Inferencing OpenVINO model

+# Steps to generate YOUTUBE_API_KEY

+1. Create a Google Cloud Project
+Go to the Google Cloud Console.
+Click on Select a project or Create Project.
+Name your project and click Create.

+2. Enable the YouTube Data API
+In the Cloud Console, navigate to APIs & Services > Library.
+Search for "YouTube Data API v3" and select it.
+Click Enable.

+3. Create Credentials
+Go to APIs & Services > Credentials.
+Click on + CREATE CREDENTIALS and select API key.
+Your API key will be generated.
+Make sure to copy it, as you’ll need it for your API requests.

 ## Getting Started

+(Optional)
+conda create -n youtube-rag python-3.11 conda activate youtube-rag

 git clone git@github.com:payal211/rag-youtube-assistant-OpenVINO-Optimization.git

 cd rag-youtube-assistant-OpenVINO-Optimization

+you need to create your .env file for setting up only the YOUTUBE_API_KEY.
+Please refer .env_template

+pip install -r requirements.txt

 git clone https://huggingface.co/microsoft/Phi-3-mini-128k-instruct